This year learning will be delivered through a mix of online and in-person, and we are adapting the way our campus works to make it Covid-secure.

 We will make sure the student experience is the best it can be in the circumstances, is available to all our students, and we will ensure the quality of our teaching is maintained.

-This means that they will be suitable for whatever phase of social distancing/lockdown we find ourselves in at the start of the academic year and as the year moves on.
+This means that they will be suitable for whatever phase of social distancing/lockdown we find ourselves during the academic year.

 This resilience will enable us to adapt to last-minute changes as quickly and effectively as possible.
 This will ensure we can support our students to the best of our abilities whatever changes occur next year.